 Home : Window Replacement Companies : Lincoln

-Read 2023 Lincoln windows reviews on their wood clad and vinyl window series.
-Lincoln is a Merrill, Wisconsin based company that has been making windows and patio doors since 1947.
-Up until the 1990s, they specialized in wood and wood clad window series and doors.
-They then got into the vinyl window market under the company name Timeline Vinyl Products.
-However, they are still most commonly associated with wood clad models.
+Lincoln windows is a Merrill, Wisconsin based company that has been making windows and patio doors since 1947.
+Up until the 1990s, the company specialized in all wood and aluminum clad wood windows and doors.
+At that point, they entered the vinyl window market under the company name Timeline Vinyl Products.
+In 2015, Timeline Vinyl Products shut their doors due to operational losses - the vinyl window market is pretty cutthroat.
+However, Lincoln windows are still alive and well, and continue to manufacture and sell wood windows.
+Scroll down to read all of our Lincoln windows reviews.

 Get Our Recommended Window List